 5 Common Causes of Blocked Drains and How to Prevent Them

-Blocked drains are a hassle which can cause a disruption in your daily life.
-They could cause the destruction of your home’s plumbing, unpleasant smells, and even health hazards.
-If not promptly dealt with, blocked drains can cause serious issues in the plumbing system, which could lead to costly repairs or replacements.
+Blocked drains can be a nuisance that could disrupt your everyday life.
+They could cause the destruction of your home’s plumbing, unpleasant smells, or even health risks.
+If they are not addressed promptly blocked drains may cause serious issues in the plumbing system, which can lead to costly repair or even replacement.

 Key Takeaways

-- The blockage of drains can affect your day-to-day routine and lead to problems with water, bad odours and even health hazards.
+- The blockage of drains can affect your routine and can cause the destruction of your home, bad smells and even health dangers.

-- Grease, oil and fat build-up can clog the pipes’ walls, causing blockages.
-Do not pour grease down the drain.
-Alternatively, use hot water and soap when washing dishes.
+- Fat, oil and grease build-up can clog the pipes’ walls, causing obstructions; try not to pour grease down the drain or use hot water and soap when washing dishes.

-- The flushing of non-biodegradable products like wet toiletries, wipes, etc. could cause unpleasant odors that can be detected around bins and toilets; be sure to take care to wash your toilet paper in the toilet.
+- Wet wipes, sanitary towels etc. could cause unpleasant odors that can be detected around bins and toilets; make sure to wash toilet papers down drain.

 - Hair

-In this article, we’ll review five common causes of blocked drains and how you can avoid them.
+In this post, we’ll explore five reasons for blocked drains and how you can stop them from happening.

 Cause 1: Grease, Oil and Fat Buildup

-Fat, grease, and oil may appear like harmless materials to pour down the drain but as time passes, they build up within the wall of the pipes, causing a blockage.
-If this happens the water can’t flow freely through drainpipes.
-The solution is to avoid throwing grease in the drain, or use soap and hot water when cleaning dishes, as this helps dissolve greasy substances.
+Fat, grease and oil might appear to be harmless substances to pour down the drain but as time passes, they build up in the pipes’ walls pipes causing obstruction.
+When this occurs then water cannot flow freely through drainpipes.
+The solution is to stop the practice of pouring grease in the drain, or utilize soap and hot water while cleaning dishes since it can help break down greasy substances.

 Cause 2.
 Tree Roots

-As time passes, tree roots naturally extend their roots into the earth looking for nutrients.
-This leads to them expanding towards underground pipes.
-Once inside these pipes trees roots can cause a lot of damage and may completely stop them from flowing, causing flooding.
-It’s crucial, therefore, if you have trees nearby that you maintain the growth of your trees around drainage systems by pruning them on a regular basis.
+In time, the tree roots naturally extend themselves into the ground seeking nutrients.
+This leads to them expanding toward underground pipes.
+Once inside the pipes, tree roots could cause significant damage and can completely stop them from flowing, causing flooding.
+It’s crucial, therefore, if you have trees in the vicinity to maintain the growth of your trees around drainage systems by pruning them regularly.

 Cause 4: Hair